September 8 in Yankee History

 Players Who Were Born This Day

 • The opening chapter of the Yankee career of birthdaying righthander Gerrit Cole (1990) was an unhappy one for the Yanks, as they used their first pick of the 2008 amateur draft to select him, but he went to school instead, then signed with Pittsburgh in 2011.
 After five solid seasons with the Pirates, then two stellar ones in Houston, Gerritt signed as a free agent with the Yankees before the 2020 season.
 With a 7-3 mark in the shortened 2020 season, and 13-6 in ’21 as of this writing, Bronx players and fans alike look on Cole as the guy who can lead the team to another World Championship.
 He arrived on this club having posted a 94-52 mark in 199 games, all starts.
-Gerrit had a disastrous appearance in the 2021 Wild Card game in Boston, but was pretty good in 2022 at 13-8, and has been absolutely “ace”-like in 2023, with a 12-4 record and a good shot at the 2023 AL CY Young, as this is being written.
+Gerrit had a disastrous appearance in the 2021 Wild Card game in Boston, but was pretty good in 2022 at 13-8, and was absolutely “ace”-like in 2023, with a 15-4 record and the 2023 AL CY Young.
+Hurt in Spring Training to start 2024, Cole as of this writing is 5-3 in 12 starts coming back from injury.

 • Seven of the nine games in Larry McCall‘s (1952) major league career were with the 1977 and 1978 Yankees, qualifying him as the only Yankee September 8 birthday until 2020.
 He went 1-2 in the Bronx, giving up 32 hits and getting seven strike outs, before finishing his career with two games for the Texas Rangers in 1979.
 Signed as a free agent with the Yankees in April 1976, McCall was traded by New York with Mike Heath, Sparky Lyle, Dave Rajsich, Domingo Ramos, and cash to the Texas Rangers for Dave Righetti, Juan Beniquez, Mike Griffin, Paul Mirabella, and minor leaguer Greg Jemison in November 1978.